This website is best viewed on a mobile device that's turned side-ways.Regular computer users should zoom to ~ 175% for the best browsing experience.

 Peppermint has a very high menthol content, that gives it a brisk icey flavor.
 This makes it suitable for desserts, candy, and even chocolate.
 Pennyroyal is edible but most popularly used as a natural insecticide.
 All of its species produce the same fascinating organic compounds using the suns energy, water, and c02.
 This is the same menthol used in cigarettes and over the counter products like Listerine, and Vicks Vapo rub.
 You can read the ingredients on the back and see it listed in all sorts of stuff.
 It's what causes that tingly minty anesthetic sensation.
 I love the stuff!
 I back up everything I say here with scholarly citations listed at the bottom of the page.

 I use Peppermint and other varieties in home made teas and infusions when I'm sick.
 I like to soak a wash clothe in the tea, and place it on my forehead.
 I do this while it's still warm but obviously not too hot.
 It makes my head feel really good.
 If I could, I'd take a shower in the tea.
 I bet that would be awesome.
 Again, there are many different strains of the stuff, all of which have their own unique taste.
 They're all the same but different.
 I find Chocolate Mint to be the most interesting.
 I like buying Mint Chococolate that's made with this particular variety of mint!
 It's hard to find but AMAZING!
+The menthol that Mint makes, is worth a lot of money, because it is used in industry.
+Many over the counter products contain menthol extracted from peppermint in it, and it is the active ingredient.

 Rather than starting from seeds, cuttings are recommended as a quick and effective method for cultivating this species.
 Take a cutting from a healthy growing stalk.
 Remove several of the bottom layers of leaves by pulling them straight down the stalk so that the outer layer of skin is partially removed with the leaf.
 After you place the cuttings in the proper organic soil/compost, be sure to and mist them at least twice a day if need be ( don't let them get too dry during this phase of their reproduction ).
 Do this for a week or two and a root structure will begin to develop.
 This is commonly referred to as cloning, propagating, or taking cuttings.